Sunday, September 30, 2012

 Carmen Sternwood's backwoods cousin -Jill Banner in Spider Baby (1968)

-Arthur Gwyn Geiger is an associate of Mars and runs the shop and also, presumably, provides the content via his druggy home secret camera operation.
-In the film we see Joe Brody packing up the books in the back of the shop the day after Geiger's death and it's completely confusing why he should be hiding them unless he's trying to get the books out of there super fast so no one says hey, what's in the books, Joe?
-Geiger also deals drugs, one presumes, which is why Carmen hangs out there (and drink wine spiked with laudanum, like Lord Byron used to make), is to hang out there and act as sn unwitting model for the photos, which are snapped off the cuff inside a statue head.
-In a twist of a kind of white slavery / Requiem for a Dream angle she's barely aware of her exploitation, but as long as Geiger keeps the cocktails keep coming she's in no condition to resist or complain.
+Geiger also deals drugs, one presumes, which is why Carmen hangs out there (the drink Marlowe smells and wrinkles his nose over is, in the book, wine spiked with laudanum, like Lord Byron served to Elsa Lanchester).
+She's also apparently an unwitting model for the photos, which are snapped off the cuff inside a statue head.
+In a twist white slavery / Requiem for a Dream angle, she's barely aware of her exploitation, but as long as Geiger keeps the cocktails keep coming she's in no condition to resist or complain.

 The Sternwood's car, with dead chauffeur inside